 - The layout of published editions of written, dramatic and musical work

-Under English law, broadly, a work will qualify for copyright protection, if:
+Generally speaking, under English law, a work will qualify for copyright protection, if:

-The author’s work must also be original – they must have created the work using their own skill, judgement and effort and must not have copied the work from elsewhere.
+- The work is original – the creator must have created it using their own skill, judgement and effort and must not have copied it from elsewhere.

 What constitutes infringement?